 Mindfulness Meditation and CBT for beating the winter blues and unhappiness

-Seasonal Affective Disorder (SAD) and its milder version Winter Blues, can severely disrupt people’s lives.
+Seasonal Affective Disorder (SAD) and winter blues can severely disrupt people’s lives.
 As many as half a million people suffer from SAD and around five million from winter blues between the months of October and April.
-Some manage to cope but for others, winter can be the straw that breaks the camel’s back and lead to a more severe type of depression.
+Some manage to cope but for others, winter can lead to a more severe type of depression.
 Even the onset of spring will not help alleviate some depressions.

 When a doctor is faced with someone with depression, the quick and easy response is to write a prescription.
 No surprise then that the number of prescriptions for anti-depressants has doubled since 1994.
 Although drugs do have an important role to play in relieving symptoms, especially in serious depression, they have many negative side effects and cannot prevent relapse.